geekabhinav007/TQM/docs/index.md

 - ISO 9001: This is an international standard for quality management systems that provides a framework for organizations to implement TQM practices.
 It includes requirements for processes, documentation, and continuous improvement.

 - EFQM Excellence Model: This is a European framework that helps organizations assess their TQM practices across several categories, including leadership, strategy, people, and processes.

+## Benefits of TQM

+Total Quality Management (TQM) is a comprehensive approach to improving the quality of products, services, and organizational processes.
+Some of the benefits of implementing TQM practices in an organization are:

+- Improved customer satisfaction and loyalty: TQM helps organizations to better understand and meet the needs of their customers.
+By focusing on customer satisfaction and continuously improving quality, organizations can build customer loyalty and increase customer retention.

+- Reduced costs and increased efficiency: TQM emphasizes the elimination of waste, reducing defects, and increasing efficiency in organizational processes.
+By implementing TQM practices, organizations can reduce costs, improve productivity, and increase profits.

+- Better decision-making based on data analysis: TQM emphasizes the use of data and analysis to make informed decisions about organizational processes.
+By using data to identify areas for improvement, organizations can make better decisions that result in improved quality and increased efficiency.

+- Increased employee involvement and motivation: TQM involves all employees in the quality control process, encouraging them to take ownership of their work and contribute to the overall improvement of the organization.
+This involvement can increase employee motivation and job satisfaction.

+- Improved competitiveness and market share: TQM helps organizations to become more competitive by improving the quality of their products and services.
+By providing high-quality products and services, organizations can increase market share and build a strong reputation for quality.

+In summary, the benefits of TQM are numerous and can lead to improved organizational performance, increased customer satisfaction, and greater organizational efficiency.
+By implementing TQM practices, organizations can achieve these benefits and remain competitive in their industries.